VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

 ### Aims

 ### Challenges
-One of the biggest challenges was the unbalanced dataset size, with far more metabolites than observations (individual samples).
-This caused interference in statistical analysis and is the suspected cause for the unusual results in the VIF test.
+One of the biggest challenges was related to the specific dimensions of the dataset, with far more metabolites than observations (individual samples).
+This caused interference in initial attempts at statistical analysis and is the suspected cause for the unusual results in the VIF test.
+A related issue was the minimal numbers of sample sizes.
+With only 15 individual samples per cognative type there is a reasonable possibility that any metabolites found to be significant may not occur in other datasets - this seems to be a common issue with the metabolomics field in general, and there certainly seems to be a lack of consensus in significant metabolites for AD through out the exsisting literature.

+Other common issues in this field relate to a lack of consensus around best practices in data analysis methods.
+This is addressed by [Lee and Styczynski (2018)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6532628/) and was the given motivation behind the development of the No Skip k Nearest Neighbour (NS-kNN) method of imputation.
+This in itself brought it's own challenge as the code produced by Lee and Styczynski was in the Matlab Language and needed to be translated into Python before use.
 ***
 ## Technologies
 A list of technologies used within the project: